tngan/redux-hacker-news/README.md

 Flow
 ---
-According to the documentation in [Firebase API](https://github.com/HackerNews/API), they don't provide a call for getting the context of all top news threads in a single call, so an alternative workaround is to get all `id` of top 500 news threads first.
+According to the documentation in [Firebase API](https://github.com/HackerNews/API), they don't provide a single call for getting the context of all top news threads, so an alternative workaround is to get all `id` of top 500 news threads first.

 https://hacker-news.firebaseio.com/v0/topstories.json?print=pretty